 An important tip: it is important to use proper semantics, provide a keywords cloud (containing keywords relevant to the topic at hand) which will help Google (as well as visitors) get a feel for what things are all about.

 Data Security Breaches, Phishing and Computer Viruses

-Google must ensure that web users have no cause to beware of clicking on any link provided on search results.
-This is why Google goes to great lengths in order to ensure that websites which have been hacked, ones which are contaminated by computer viruses or websites used for phishing attempts (using pretence identity in order to encourage handing over of sensitive data) do not appear on search results.
+Google must ensure that web users will not experience data security breaches or have no cause to beware of clicking on any link provided on search results.
+This is why Google goes to great lengths in order to ensure that websites that have been hacked, ones that are contaminated by computer viruses, or websites used for phishing attempts (using pretense identity in order to encourage handing over of sensitive data) do not appear on search results.